Yvonne Scannell

 Honora Josephine Yvonne Scannell was Professor of Environmental Law in Trinity College, Dublin Law School, Ireland.
 She received a master's degree from Cambridge University and a doctorate from Trinity College, Dublin.

 As well as lecturing, she works as a consultant in Environmental, Planning and Climate Change Law at the Arthur Cox law firm in Dublin, a post that she has held since April 1990.
 She is also currently a director on the boards of Tara Mines, Coillte and CIE She has written the leading textbook in Ireland on that subject.

-She is a qualified barrister in King's Inns.
-She received the Spirit of Columbus Award for her Contribution to the Environment in 1994 and was the Francis E Lewis scholar at the Washington and Lee University School of Law, in Virginia, USA in 1996.
-She is widely published in a number of peer-reviewed journals including the Irish Planning and Environmental Journal.
+Scannell is a qualified barrister in King's Inns.
+She was the 100th woman to be called to the Irish bar.
+She received the Spirit of Columbus Award for her Contribution to the Environment in 1994 and was the Francis E Lewis scholar at the Washington and Lee University School of Law, in Virginia, United States, in 1996.
+She is widely published in a number of peer-reviewed journals, including the Irish Planning and Environmental Journal.

-She campaigned with her fellow professor Ivana Bacik against the proposed amendment to the Irish Constitution in 2002 which would have removed suicide as a grounds for abortion.
+In 2002, she campaigned with her fellow professor Ivana Bacik against the proposed amendment to the Irish Constitution that would have removed suicide as a grounds for abortion.